SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 * Add a new Tab to show Backend Product Data that we fetch from on-Premise system.<br>
 * Update the code to Display Product Ratings.<br>

-1. Expand _ui_ module - webapp - view and Open the file `Detail.view.xml` replace the contents of the file with the file available in - [DetailView](https://github.com/SAP/cloud-cf-furnitureshop-demo/blob/step2-order-service/ui/webapp/view/Detail.view.xml)
+1. Expand the foledr ui -> module -> webapp -> view and Open the file `Detail.view.xml`.
+Replace the contents of the file with the file available in - [DetailView](https://github.com/SAP/cloud-cf-furnitureshop-demo/blob/step2-order-service/ui/webapp/view/Detail.view.xml)

 1. Save the file

-1. Now Expand _ui_ application - webapp - controller_ and open  `Detail.controller.js` replace the contents of the file with the file available in - [Detail.controller](https://github.com/SAP/cloud-cf-furnitureshop-demo/blob/step2-order-service/ui/webapp/controller/Detail.controller.js)
+1. Now expand the folder ui -> application -> webapp -> controller and open `Detail.controller.js`.
+Replace the contents of the file with the file available in - [Detail.controller](https://github.com/SAP/cloud-cf-furnitureshop-demo/blob/step2-order-service/ui/webapp/controller/Detail.controller.js)

 1. Open the `mta.yaml` file, you will find it in the image below

     ![mta_img](images/Exercise2_mta_file.jpg)

     Replace the contents of mta.yaml with the file available at -  [mta.yaml](https://github.com/SAP/cloud-cf-furnitureshop-demo/blob/step2-order-service/mta.yaml)

 ## 5. Build and Deploy Application to SAP Cloud Platform